collindching/Data-Science-Journey/README.md

 This repo is for tracking personal projects, coursework, and readings.

+Goal for 2019: log 480 hours on data science and SWE.

 ## What I'm working on

-My current interests learning interests are: building machine learning applications, learning software engineering in Python, and natural language processing.
+My current learning interests: building machine learning applications, learning software engineering in Python, and natural language processing.

 Learning:
 - **Hands-On ML with Scikit-Learn & Tensorflow**